Elementary key components

 Portfolio Review Process

-For many parents, this is the first time you are responsible for grading your child's work.
+For many families, this is the first time you are responsible for grading your student's work.
 You may be worried if you are correctly assessing their work and how to gauge their knowledge of the material.
 If you have questions about grading or assessing how your child is doing, you should reach out to the teacher to get some help.
 Another way that your teacher will support you with grading is through the Portfolio Review Process.
 The first review process will take place when your student reaches an average of 50% complete with their classes.
 At this time, your teacher will prompt you to submit your work samples and the portfolio review document.
 In the portfolio, you will share one assignment that your student did well and one that challenged them for Language Arts, Math and a subject of your choice.
 The samples should be of written work or any other activities that were completed.
 Please avoid using assessments as examples, as the teacher already has access to this information.
-Once the material you submitted has been reviewed, you will schedule a conference to go over the information you provided.
+Once the material you submitted has been reviewed, you will receive written feedback from the teacher.
+If you would like to request a conference at this time, be sure to let the teacher know.
 This process will be repeated again at the 75 to 80% completion mark.

 While that process may sound a bit overwhelming, you will be reminded and provided materials to help you at every step.
 We have created a Portfolio Review coversheet that explains, step by step, what you need to do.
 In addition to the assignment examples you will be submitting, you will also answer a few reflection questions to give the teacher insight into how your school year is going.
 Click here to review that document.
 Your teacher will provide more information and be happy to answer any questions you may have as you complete your first portfolio.